vanisharma31/marketing-campaign-analytics/README.md

 | **Excel / CSV**  | Data storage and processed datasets                          |
 | **Git & GitHub** | Version control and project management                       |

----

 # 🔍 Analysis

 ## SQL — Data Cleaning & Analysis

-SQL was used to clean, transform, and analyze the marketing campaign data.
+SQL was used to clean, transform and analyze the marketing campaign data.

 ### Key Activities